 - A. Maintain differential pressure at the lowest possible pressure needed to transport the cooling water.
 This is due primarily to the high cost of excess pumping of this large system. - 1.
 Design the decoupler valve to control downstream differential pressure to 10 psi. - 2.
 Each building chilled water connection shall have a dirt separator located at the building CCW supply line.
-The discharge shall be controlled by solenoid valve (controlled by WSU BAS) and spill to SS floor drain.
+The discharge shall be controlled by solenoid valve (controlled by WSU BAS) and spill to SS floor drain. - i.

-- i.
 Pre-Approved Manufacturer: Spirodirt - 3.
 Provide air vents at high points and drain valves at coils for all CCW building systems. - 4.
 Consult WSU Engineering Services for design review and assistance for design of these components. - B. Pumping shall be provided for coil or other loads using "Pumped Coil configuration."
 This method will be employed at all air handling units, process cooling, heat exchangers, and computer room A/C. Pumped coil components shall consist of the following: - 1.
 Inline circulating pump which covers the pressure losses through the loop - 2.
 Griswold flow control valve for pump protection - 3.
 Check valve and balance valve located in the bypass. - 4.
 Two way control valve on the return line outside the loop.
 Balance valves for each coil circuit will also be applied where appropriate.
 Control valve pressure drop is compensated by the central loop pressure and must be sized accordingly. - 5.
 All pumped loops to include strainers downstream of the pump. - 6.
-See standard drawing 33 60 00 M1 "Standard Chilled Water Loop" for pump/piping configuration and components. - C. See section 25 50 00 Integrated Automation Facility Controls for control instrumentation and measurement and verification requirements for each system. - D. When local chillers are connected to the CCW system, the distribution pump (secondary pump) shall be sized to provide for 110 ft. head at design flow rate, provide 20% excess flow rate over chiller evaporator design flow rate, be variable primary and secondary flow, and operate with Variable Frequency Drives (VFD); see section 26 29 23 (VFDs). - 1.
-Pump selection shall provide non-overloading operation at all differential pressure conditions. - 2.
-Local chillers shall not be connected to the system without specific approval from WSU Engineering Services. - E. CCW Header Design:
+See standard drawing 33 60 00 M1 "Standard Chilled Water Schematic" for pump/piping configuration and components. - C. See section 25 50 00 "Integrated Automation Facility Controls" for control instrumentation and measurement and verification requirements for each system. - D. Local chillers shall not be installed in projects without specific approval from WSU Engineering Services.